 |r-π – J8||Signal||Sensor|

-Before going any further with software, connect the sensor to the r-π according to the table above.
-Since these connections must be made by hand an there’s no keying on the connector, extra care should be used to ensure the right pins are connected.
+Before going any further with software, connect the sensor to the π according to the table above.
+Since these connections must be made by hand, and there’s no keying on the connector, extra care should be used to ensure the right pins are connected.
+The image below shows the I2C pins on a π V3 B+.
+This is an edit to the original post, for clarity; hope it helps!

 WARNING: Making connections to the GPIO port is at your own risk.
 If you hook something up backwards or to the wrong pin, you may damage the Rasperry pi and/or the temperature sensor.